jyantsss/bandit_otw/README.md

 step4: In the second terminal use the command “nc -lvp portnumber” to establish a connection

 step5: send the pw of current level to get the next level pw.
+# Level 21-22

+## Commands Used

+ls, cat,

+## Password:

+tRae0UfB9v0UzbCdn9cY0gQnds9GF58Q

+## Process:

+step1: ls /etc/cron.d/

+step2:  now read the file cronjon_bandit22 using cat command “cat /etc/cron.d/cronjob_bandit22”

+step3: now see the location of .sh file which includes the bash script.  then read that sh file using command “

+cat /usr/bin/cronjob_bandit22.sh”

+step4: the script shows the location of file where pw is located.
+Now read the file using command “

+cat /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv” to get the pw.